monsoonmaelstrom/book2/book2.md

 ----

 I go out over the back wall, the same way I used to.
 It almost makes me feel normal.
-I could go through the gates, sure, but if I did someone would undoubtedly tell Liam, and I’m equally sure that the information would somehow make its way back to Commander Selby as well.
+I could go through the gates, sure, but if I did someone would undoubtedly tell Liam, and I’m equally sure the information would somehow make its way back to Commander Selby as well.

 I don’t particularly feel like letting Liam know where I’m going at the moment.
 I’m sure he would try to talk me out of it or want to come with me, and I don’t need the irritation of that conversation or the distraction of having him tag along into enemy territory.